Root Canal Therapy Can Save Your Tooth

 How long will the restored tooth last?

-When properly restored, a tooth with a root canal filling can last for many years.
+When properly restored and maintained, a tooth with a root canal filling can last for many years.
 But, like any other tooth, it can become decayed or fractured or the tissue around it can get gum disease.
-Daily cleanings and regular dental exams will help keep your mouth healthy, whether you’ve had root canal treatment or not.
+Professional cleanings and regular dental exams will help keep your mouth healthy — whether you’ve had root canal therapy or not.

 This ADA educational message displayed by permission.

 Learn more about the cost of a root canal